russmckendrick/blog/content/about/index.md

 hidemeta: true
 hideSummary: true
 ShowBreadCrumbs: false
 description: "Hi!
-I’m Russ, an IT professional with 25 years of experience in DevOps and system administration.
+I’m Russ, an IT professional with 30 years of experience in DevOps and system administration.
 I’m passionate about Linux, open-source systems, automation, and containers."
 ---

 # Hi there {{< inline src="images/wave.gif" alt="Hello there" height="50px" >}}, my name is Russ.

 Hello!
 I'm Russ, an IT professional with a strong background in DevOps and system administration.
-I've spent the last 25 years working in various IT roles across multiple industries.
+I've spent the last 30 years working in various IT roles across multiple industries.
 I have a deep passion for Linux, open-source systems, automation, and containers.
 I currently serve as the Practice Manager of SRE & DevOps at [Node4](https://www.node4.co.uk/), managing projects across public and private clouds.

-Apart from my work, I have written and contributed to twelve books primarily revolving around container technologies and automation.
-In my downtime, I enjoy expanding my [vinyl record collection](https://www.mckendrick.rocks/).
+Apart from my work, I have written and contributed to thirteen books primarily revolving around container technologies and automation.
+In my downtime, I enjoy expanding [my vinyl record collection](https://www.mckendrick.rocks/).

 ## Publications 📚